thexerocouk/thexerocouk.github.io/_posts/2025-06-14-hidden-wifi.md

 print("Sent Beacon.")
 ```

-With Wireshark open listening capture the forged Beacon frame as shown below:
+With Wireshark open and listening capture the forged Beacon frame as shown below:
 ![Forged Beacon Frame](/images/forged_beacon.webp)

 Now all you need to do in merge the forged beacon frame into the existing pcapng file and convert the hash to hashcat using hcxpcapngtool.
 And finally, its now time to crack the hash using hashcat